 Arguably, also her murder of Madoka.
-In this particular timeline, everyone had learned the Awful Truth yet thanks to Yuma they managed to not fall into despair, so making Madoka swear off becoming a Magical Girl would've been reasonably easy and the girls would be Genre Savvy enough to not become witches.
-There was no need to kill Madoka anymore - and yet Oriko still did it.
-Likely just to spite Homura over her own death, rather than anything else.
+In this particular timeline, everyone had learned the Awful Truth, yet thanks to Yuma, they managed not to fall into despair, so making Madoka swear off becoming a Magical Girl would've been reasonably easy and the girls would be Genre Savvy enough to not become witches.
+There was no need to kill Madoka anymore... and yet Oriko still did it.
+Likely just to spite Homura over her death, rather than anything else.

-Even worse is the fact that the Walpurgis Night is still around, which has shown to be unstoppable except for Madoka whose the only one with the potential to defeat it.
+Even worse is the fact that Walpurgisnacht is still around, which has shown to be unstoppable except for Madoka whose the only one with the potential to defeat it.
 It's possible that Madoka would still become a magical girl after learning of the Awful Truth, but it's not far-fetched to say she'll likely make the same wish she did at the end of the anime.
-In her own self-righteousness, Oriko thinks she has saved the city, but in reality she actually has doomed it because she has killed the only one who can defeat the Walpurgis Night.
+In her own self-righteousness, Oriko thinks she has saved the city, but in reality she actually has doomed it because she has killed the only one who can defeat the Walpurgisnacht.

-Narm: Due to the art-style, some things are really hard to take seriously.
+Due to the art-style, some things are really hard to take seriously.
 For example, Yuma just saw her parents killed right in front of her, and she's wondering where she's going to go.
-It's a really sad scene, until...she makes this face (bottom right panel.)
+It's a really sad scene, until... she makes this face (bottom right panel).

-Goddamnit, Madoka!
-You just saw your teacher being eaten alive, the witch familiars are attacking everyone, and you've just been separated from your friends.
-DON'T MAKE THAT CUTESY FACE! (bottom left)
+Madoka just saw her teacher being eaten alive, the witch familiars are attacking everyone, and has been separated from her friends... and reacts by making a cutesy face (bottom left).

 Offscreen Moment of Awesome: After the Rousing Speech by Yuma, Mami promised that they will make Kyubey pay for tricking them after they beat Oriko.
 But then Homura rewinds time before that happened because Madoka died.
-God damn it, Homura.
+Dammit, Homura.